ant-design/ant-design/docs/blog/issue-helper.en-US.md

 ## 6. Missing key information

-『 Eh?
-Did I forget to mention that I'm not plugged in? 』

 The project code always runs well at the beginning, but when you do a certain operation, or change some code, or in a special environment, a problem occurs.
-This difference is often the crux of the problem, just keep it in your heart and don't say it easily.
+This difference is often the key point of the problem, just keep it in your mind and don't say it easily.

-- Correct demonstration:
+#### 😈 'Good Way'

 ```
 You: My code is wrong.